benmag/Timetable/README.md

 Click [here](https://chrome.google.com/webstore/detail/iakogcgjbbfakakbpmlocfgabpdhboja) to open the Chrome extension and 'ADD TO CHROME' to install it.

+## Noteworthy Features
+-

 ## Planned Changes

 - Colour-code by subject in the calendar view, not by class type
+- Switch between unit grouping and class type grouping in the sidebar
 - Export as QUT-formatted timetable HTML or PNG (and/or on print)
 - Find a way to increase hour (row) height when an event has overflow on the y-axis
-- Add highlight when user hovers over a class in the sidebar that is already added to the calendar
 - Make the subject overview interactive, allowing the user to see more info (e.g. teaching staff)
 - Show how many class categories have at least one class selected (to prevent missing classes)